benczaja/energy-efficient-computing/hands-on/monitoring/README.md

 > <mark style="background: #FF0800!important">**!!!! **Attention** !!!!**</mark>
 >
-> You need special prvialges in order to access the "all" of the Hardward counters. to do this on Snellius submit a job with the contstraint..
+> You need special privileges in order to access the "all" of the hardware counters. to do this on Snellius submit a job with the constraint..
 > `--constraint=hwperf`
 >
 > EXAMPLE USAGE: